EyeSeeTea/ESTools/DHIS2/file_garbage_remover/Readme.md

 ### Description:

-Intended for d2-docker testing environments.
-Identifies orphaned files in a Dockerized DHIS2 instance and directly deletes them from the container.
-This script does not archive or move files, permanently removing identified resources.
+Updated to mirror the behaviour of the tomcat script but targeted to `d2-docker` instances.
+It finds orphaned file resources (documents and data values) and, when run with `--force`, archives their database entries into the `fileresourcesaudit` table before deleting both the rows and the files in the docker containers.

 ### Usage:

-Run the script specifying the Docker DHIS2 instance:
+Run the script in either test or force mode, specifying the instance name:

 ```
+./file_garbage_remover_docker.py --test  --instance docker.eyeseetea.com/project/dhis2-data:2.41-test
-./file_garbage_remover_docker.py --instance docker.eyeseetea.com/project/dhis2-data:2.41-test
+./file_garbage_remover_docker.py --force --instance docker.eyeseetea.com/project/dhis2-data:2.41-test
 ```

 ### Operation:

-Executes an SQL query within the DHIS2 container using d2-docker run-sql.
+* Executes several SQL queries within the instance using `d2-docker run-sql`.
+* Builds a list of orphaned file resources.
+* In force mode, archives and deletes the corresponding database entries.

-Copies the generated file list into the container.
+* Copies the list of files into the core container and removes them.

-Deletes identified files directly inside the container.

 # Precautions